 How to Get an Oregon CCB License

 Step-by-step guide for new applicants.
-Eligibility requirements, pre-license training, the CCB exam, bond and insurance obligations, and how to submit your application.
+Eligibility requirements, pre-license training, the CCB open-book exam, bond and insurance obligations, and how to submit your application.

 Do you need a CCB license?